binita-khua/Esprit/README.md

 ## Overview

 Esprit is a comprehensive mental health consulting platform designed to provide accessible support and a range of well-being options.
-It integrates chat and video counseling, leveraging Google Meet, and features a community forum for mutual support and empowerment.
+It integrates chat and video counseling, leveraging MicroSoft Teams, and features a community forum for mutual support and empowerment.

 ## Features